🏥Identity Posture Score

 • Because of Identity Intelligence's data ingestion methods, connecting a new integration to your tenant will temporarily increase your score for 7 days while the new data collection settles.
 After the data has collected and normalized, you may notice a decrease in your score based on the new data collected and the associated posture issues of your users

-Cisco Identity Intelligence is continuously refining its posture algorithm to include new factors, and updates the weighting of factors, to provide an up to date and accurate portrayal of identity posture as possible.
-Updates can be found on this page and in our weekly Release Notes
+Cisco Identity Intelligence is continuously refining its posture algorithm to include new factors, and/or modify the weighting of factors, to provide the most up-to-date and accurate portrayal of identity posture as possible.
+Any updates to the calculation will be reflected on this page

 How can I improve my organization's Identity Posture Score?